wildfly/quickstart/README.md

 The README for each quickstart will specify which configuration is required to run the example.

 <a id="startserverweb"></a>
-#### Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server with the Web Profile
+#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Web Profile

 1. Open a command line and navigate to the root of the JBoss directory.
 2. The following shows the command line to start the server with the web profile: